peviitor-ro/JobsScrapers/README.md

 - API Testing: In-depth testing of APIs to guarantee data accuracy and reliability.
 - Multiple Assertions: Rigorous validation of multiple data points to ensure comprehensive accuracy.
 - Data Validation: The project emphasizes the importance of verifying scraped data against the information available on peviitor.ro.
+- HTML Reporting: Comprehensive reports are generated for detailed insights into the scraping process.

 ## API Test Run with parallel running